 Real estate law is a cross-sectional matter for which many different provisions are relevant.
-Important regulations can be found, for example, in the Austrian Civil Code (Allgemeines Bürgerliches Gesetzbuch), the Tenancy Act (Mietrechtsgesetz), the Condominium Ownership Act (Wohnungseigentumsgesetz) and the Land Register Act (Allgemeines Grundbuchgesetz).
-Real estate transactions, however, can further be affected by other legal provisions, (eg, the law on taxes and fiscal charges as well as antitrust or labour law).
+Important regulations can be found, for example, in the Austrian Civil Code, the Tenancy Act, the Condominium Ownership Act and the Land Register Act.
+Real estate transactions, however, can further be affected by other legal provisions (eg, the law on taxes and fiscal charges as well as antitrust or labour law).
 The relevant regulations for foreign real estate investors (and also agricultural land) are those of the federal states governing land purchases by foreign nationals.

-Each federal state has different building regulations, which are laid down in the respective building code.
+Each country has different building regulations, which are laid down in the respective building code.
 Regional planning, development and zoning are characterised by a multitude of different competencies and a highly hierarchical structure.